brown sugar and coconut glazed rutabaga

 The rutabaga is roasted and glazed with coconut oil and brown sugar (use coconut sugar for a paleo option.)
 This being the case I don’t think that this recipe would necessarily been deemed a salad in my mind until I really started thinking about it.
 When it comes to salad though, the thing that puts egg salad and chicken salad and potato salad in the same category as caesar and this here rutabaga salad is the dressing!

 Know what I mean?
 You prepare the dish (lettuce or no) and then bring it together with dressing.

 So this is totally a salad.

 You can also see more pics, get the recipe and find out why roasting rutabaga is everything on the Kitchn today.

-This totally unexpected and delicious brown sugar and coconut glazed rutabaga salad is a bowl full of healthy goodness.
-It’s dairy free, gluten free, wheat free, primal and paleo!
-Crazy right?!
+This totally unexpected and delicious brown sugar and coconut glazed rutabaga side dish is a bowl full of healthy goodness.

 - 3 pounds rutabaga, peeled and cut into bite-sized chunks

 - 2 tablespoon coconut oil, warmed to melt